 - You cannot be fired from your job solely because you filed for bankruptcy.

-- A bankruptcy can remain on your credit record for 7-10 years and can affect your future finances.
+- It can remain on your credit report for 7-10 years and can affect your future finances.

-- A bankruptcy may impede your chances of getting a mortgage or car loan for some time.
+- It may impede your chances of getting a mortgage or car loan for some time.

 - Not all debt will be discharged.
 Examples of debt that cannot be discharged include child support, alimony, some student loans, divorce settlements and some income taxes.
 You should check with an attorney on the specific categories of debt that will be allowed for discharge.

-Filing bankruptcy does not necessarily eliminate all debts, and often simply restructures existing debts - this leaves you responsible for all future payments.
-Filing bankruptcy also stays with you for up to 10 years and you may have difficulty getting any type of loan.
-Bankruptcy is public record and will be reflected on your credit report but not permanently.
-Speak to one of our credit counseling experts if you need assistance.
+Filing bankruptcy does not necessarily eliminate debt.
+The process simply restructures existing debts – this leaves you responsible for all future payments.
+It is a public record and will be reflected on your credit report but not permanently.
+You can speak with a certified counselor at ACCC for credit counseling tips.

-Anyone who is considering bankruptcy needs to fully understand the process and the laws surrounding bankruptcy.
-Questions about bankruptcy should be addressed by a licensed bankruptcy attorney.
+Anyone who is considering bankruptcy needs to fully understand the process and the laws surrounding it.
+Questions about the process should be addressed by a licensed bankruptcy attorney.